anzz1/openspy-client/README.md

 ## openspy-client

-openspy-client is a modification for old PC games to replace the now-defunct GameSpy Arcade service with an open-source alternative.
+openspy-client is a universal modification for old PC games to replace the now-defunct GameSpy Arcade service with an open-source alternative.

 This allows the multiplayer feature of those games to be used again.